If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

-The Gordon Butler Nature Preserve, which is located in the Sandhills community of Hope Mills, is just south of Fayetteville.
-The 12.5-acre preserve features colorful mountain laurel, the rare white wicky, and other pine flatwoods plants.
+The Gordon Butler Nature Preserve, located in the Sandhills community of Hope Mills, is just south of Fayetteville.
+The 12.5-acre preserve features colorful mountain laurel, the rare white wicky, and other pine flatwood plants.

-Managed by the NC Botanical Garden (located at UNC about a 1.5-hour drive away in Chapel Hill), it’s on the North Carolina registry of Natural Historic Heritage Areas.
+Managed by the NC Botanical Garden (located at UNC, about a 1.5-hour drive from Chapel Hill), it’s on the North Carolina Registry of Natural Historic Heritage Areas.
 The preserve is a serene spot for photographers, nature enthusiasts, and hikers to get a look at North Carolina’s native plants.

-The preserve, sometimes called a “nature wonderland,” is open to the public, but it doesn’t really have any organized parking.
+The preserve, sometimes called a “nature wonderland,” is open to the public but doesn’t have any organized parking.

 34. Winterbloom Tea

-Winterbloom Tea was created with a mission to educate, preserve, and inspire a love of tea.
+Winterbloom Tea was created to educate, preserve, and inspire a love of tea.
 You won’t find any pre-bagged tea here.
 It’s all fresh leaves combined with refreshing herbs and spices.

 Try creative tea cocktails flavored with lemongrass, mint, ginger, gin, whiskey, and tequila.
-Tea classes are available to learn about the origins and health benefits of tea.
+Tea classes are available to learn about tea’s origins and health benefits.

 35. Auman Vineyards

-From tea leaves to grape vines, Fayetteville has a bounty of beverage options.
+Fayetteville has many beverage options, from tea leaves to grape vines.
 Auman Vineyards has been harvesting muscadine and scuppernong (a larger variety of muscadines and the state fruit of NC) grapes since 1968.